 As restrictions on entry and residence for HIV-positive individuals can change quickly and with very little notice, it is a good idea to also check the international travel database - www.hivtravel.org - before any travel arrangements are made.

-IMPORTANT: Every attempt is taken to keep these lists up to date where possible.
+Countries have been listed depending on their current entry restrictions for people living with HIV/AIDS: IMPORTANT: Every attempt is taken to keep these lists up to date where possible.
 Should you notice anything that is not correct please contact us so that we can make the necessary changes.

 Red